(Added data released by China Association of Automobile Manufacturers on Monday )

 China’s car sales fell at a faster pace in April despite stimulus measures introduced by the government to increase spending on automobiles and two rounds of price cuts.
 Analysts expect carmakers to start a new round of price cuts soon to boost sales in the world's largest automobile market.

-China's car sales fell 14.6 per cent in April from a year earlier, making the total sales in the first four months down 12.1 per cent year-on-year, according to data released by . . .
+China's car sales fell 14.6 per cent in April from a year earlier, making the . . .

 Already have an account?
 Sign In